 Django allows the use of different backend stores for its sessions.
-MongoEngine provides a MongoDB-based session backend for Django, which allows you to use sessions in you Django application with just MongoDB.
+MongoEngine provides a MongoDB-based session backend for Django, which allows you to use sessions in your Django application with just MongoDB.
 To enable the MongoEngine session backend, ensure that your settings module has 'django.contrib.sessions.middleware.SessionMiddleware' in the MIDDLEWARE\CLASSES field and 'django.contrib.sessions' in your INSTALLED\APPS.
-From there, all you need to do is add the following line into you settings module:
+From there, all you need to do is add the following line into your settings module:

-'''

-SESSION_ENGINE = 'mongoengine.django.sessions'
+''' SESSION_ENGINE = 'mongoengine.django.sessions' SESSION_SERIALIZER = 'mongoengine.django.sessions.BSONSerializer' '''

-'''

-Django provides session cookie, which expires after 'SESSION\COOKIE\AGE' seconds, but doesnt delete cookie at sessions backend, so 'mongoengine.django.sessions' supports mongodb TTL.
+Django provides session cookie, which expires after 'SESSION\COOKIE\AGE' seconds, but doesn't delete cookie at sessions backend, so 'mongoengine.django.sessions' supports mongodb TTL.